-To this end, we have formulated the following policy for implementation for township highway improvement projects:
+To this end, we have formulated the following policy for implementation for township highway improvement projects, absent priority concerns regarding health and safety issues:

-- Absent priority concerns regarding health and safety issues, requests for initial study, project scope preparation, consultant procurement, administration and plan review services will be provided by county engineer staff on a first come first served basis at no direct cost to the township.
+- Requests for initial study, project scope preparation, consultant procurement, administration and plan review services will be provided by Summit County engineer staff on a first come first served basis at no direct cost to the township.

-- Absent priority concerns regarding health and safety issues, requests for surveying, plan and specification development and inspection services for highway maintenance improvement projects such as seal coats, resurfacing and culvert replacements will be provided by county engineer staff on a first come first served basis at no direct cost to the township.
-The level of service and detail provided to the township by the County Engineer will be commensurate with the standard level of service and detail we provide for our County highway projects.
+- Requests for surveying, plan and specification development and inspection services for highway maintenance improvement projects such as seal coats, resurfacing and culvert replacements will be provided by county engineer staff on a first come first served basis at no direct cost to the township.
+The level of service and detail provided to the township by the County Engineer will be commensurate with the standard level of service and detail we provide for our county highway projects.
 Should a township desire a higher level of service or more detail, the township may be responsible for the additional cost of such service.

-- Absent priority concerns regarding health and safety issues, requests for non-highway related engineering and surveying services (such as services related to township owned properties, parks, trails, etc.) will be considered on a first come first served basis.
+- Requests for non-highway related engineering and surveying services (such as services related to township owned properties, parks, trails, etc.) will be considered on a first come first served basis.
 All costs related to the provision of non-highway related services will be the responsibility of the township.

 A detailed project scope and cost estimate will be prepared by the County Engineer and submitted to the township for all projects for which the township may be responsible for a portion of the cost of said services.
 The consultant selection process will not begin until a cost sharing agreement has been executed between the township and the County.